 Oracle: "You travelled five thousand miles.
 You hooked up with a loose cannon—possibly psychotic—vigilante who doesn't place much value on life...and a world class felon.
 You stressed my network to the max.
 You faced the world's deadliest martial artist.
 All to get back at a guy who didn't call you the next day.
 Was itworthit?"
 Black Canary: "Yeah, it was."

-Maxima is Superman comics, who regarded Superman's lack of interest in being Warlord of Almerac as a personal insult.
+Maxima in Superman comics, who regarded Superman's lack of interest in being her husband and Warlord of Almerac as a personal insult.

 In Gotham City Sirens #19-21, Harley Quinn goes after The Joker in Arkham for ruining her life.
 By the end, she has him cornered in his cell dead to rights and with a simple "I missed you" from Mr. J all is forgiven.
 Hey, she isn't the Trope Namer of Mad Love for nothing.

 Shaniah, teenage girl from Brek Zarith story arc of Thorgal series, falls in love with titular character and steals his horse once he rejects her and slaps her for insulting his wife.
 Later that night she is assaulted by a mysterious man, who steals the horse.
 The next day a group of soldiers visits the village, looking for a escaped prisoner.
 Shaniah, making sure prisoner looks like guy she meet yesterday, tells them that she saw him meeting with Thorgal, who gave him his horse, which leads to Thorgal being taken prisoner and starts chain of events that ends with the destruction of her entire village, death of everybody aside heer and Thorgal, including, as it seems then, Thorgal's wife, his Heroic BSOD and later her sacrifice to save his wife's life.